Boston Divorce & Family Law Lawyers — FAQs

 The timing of filing your divorce can be a strategic decision that may affect the final outcome.
 If you want intelligent guidance and realistic advice, we encourage you to schedule an appointment at our Boston family law firm.
 You will have all of your questions about the divorce process answered by an experienced lawyer.

 What Should I Do If I Suspect My Spouse Is Hurting Our Children?

 If you suspect your spouse is hurting your children, a domestic violence lawyer at the law firm Cunha & Holcomb, P.C., can help you obtain an abuse prevention order (restraining order) or harassment protection order.
 We have in-depth knowledge of the laws and requirements for obtaining a temporary or long-term order of protection.
 If you or your children are in immediate danger, we strongly encourage you to call 911.

 At Cunha & Holcomb, we have experience representing clients in a broad spectrum of family law and divorce matters.
 No situation is too complex for our law firm to undertake.

-Please contact our firm at 617-523-4300 to schedule an initial consultation.
-One of our Boston divorce & family law lawyers is a native bilingual speaker in Sp2anish and English, and another is fluent in French.
+Contact our firm at 617-523-4300 to schedule an initial consultation.
+One of our lawyers is fluent in French.